andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 > You never know who you are going to meet once inside {:.text-message}

- Once the alarms die down, make a break for it!
-Break out of all four doors by taking the Mayor hostage.
+For this heist, you will be taking The Mayor hostage and escaping out all different exits.
+Rebuild a new board, keeping the original characters on the same hiding places as in Part 1.

-Plan for the additional heist by setting new planning tokens (you no longer need a planning token on your current location).
-You may not use Fixer abilities during this phase, but you may use Character powers that impact this phase.
+Plan for the second heist by setting new planning tokens.
+You no longer need a planning token on your current location.

+You may not use Fixer abilities during this planning phase.

 # The Final Score: Part 1